 -

-Leather surfaces that wipe down easily
+Leather seating surfaces that wipe down easily

 -

-Motion options that prioritize posture range
+Motion options that give you more posture range

 -